Frequently Asked Questions

 SiBrid® is a trademark of Gelest Inc. designated for materials that are hybrids of silicone and organic materials.
 SiBrid® fluids are hybrid organic-inorganic fluids used in cosmetic and personal care applications.

-Visit our Product Selection Guide for Metal-Organics and use the “Metal Center” or “Application” filters on the left to select relevant criteria.
+Visit our Product Selection Guide, select “Metal-Organics” and use the “Metal Center” or “Application” filters on the left to select relevant criteria.

 Have Questions?
 Call 888.734.8344